GaloisInc/daedalus/docs-src/source/tutorial/getting-started.rst

 This will build and install the executable ``daedalus``, placing links to the executable in the directory ``DIR``.
-We recommend setting this installation directory to something on your ``PATH``, so that the interpreter can be invoked simply as ``daedalus`` at the command-line -- the remainder of this tutorial assumes this setup for brevity.
+We recommend setting this installation directory to something on your ``PATH``, so that the interpreter can be invoked simply as ``daedalus`` at the command line -- the remainder of this tutorial assumes this setup for brevity.
 The ``--verwrite-policy=always`` flag will make sure that, if you clone a new version of ``daedalus``, this installation step will overwrite the existing versions of the executable installed on the system.